Ford starts shipping Bronco SUVs from Michigan assembly plant

-Ford Motor Co (F.N) said on Tuesday it had started producing and shipping the new Bronco sport utility vehicles (SUVs) from its Michigan assembly plant, following a delay in the launch of the SUVs due to COVID-19-related issues with the automaker's suppliers.
+(Reuters) - Ford Motor Co said on Tuesday it had started producing and shipping the new Bronco sport utility vehicles (SUVs) from its Michigan assembly plant, following a delay in the launch of the SUVs due to COVID-19-related issues with the automaker’s suppliers.

 Customers have booked more than 125,000 sixth-generation Bronco SUVs since the beginning of the year, the company said.
 The SUVs are targeted at the Jeep Wrangler market segment.